P1ntas/Large-Scale-Software-Development/src/dinasore/README.md

         ![image](./images/Screenshot_2.png)
     7. Now, proceed to link the function blocks and fill the parameters with:
-        - **SENSOR_SIMULATOR_V2**: OFFSET = 0.
-You can twist this value to emulate, for example, a sensor that can overheat (Offset = 10) or a sensor that is working above the desired temperature (Offset = -10).
+        - **SENSOR_SIMULATOR_V3**:
+            - POSTGRES_DB = "postgres".
+This is the name of the database.
+            - POSTGRES_USER = "postgres".
+This is the username of postgres
+            - POSTGRES_PASSWORD = "postgres".
+This is the password to access postgres
+            - POSTGRES_HOST = "postgres".
+This is the IP address of the postgres on your machine.
+            - POSTGRES_PORT = 5432.
+This is the port of the postgres on your machine.
+            - FAULT_RATIO = 0.0.
+This value is kept between 0.0 and 1.0.
+It represents the chance of a failure for each cycle.
+            - FAULT_VALUE_MULTIPLIER = 1.0.
+This value must be bigger than 0.
+            - TIME_PER_CYCLE = 200.
+This value corresponds to the time in seconds of each cycle.

-        - **MOVING_AVERAGE_V2**: WINDOW = 5.
+        - **MOVING_AVERAGE_V2**: WINDOW = 1.
 This value is the number of samples that the moving average will use to calculate the average value.
 You can change this value to see how the moving average changes.
         - **MQTT_PUBLISHER_V3**:
             - TOPIC = "sensor_data".
 This is the topic that the publisher will use to publish sensor data to.
-            - HOST = "localhost".
+            - HOST = "mqtt5".
 This is the IP address of the MQTT Broker on your machine.
             - PORT = 1883.
 This is the port of the MQTT Broker on your machine.
             - VALUE_NAME_1 = "sensor_id".
 This is the id of the sensor.
             - VALUE_NAME_2 = "current_value".
 This is the current value of the sensor.
             - VALUE_NAME_3 = "moving_average".
 This is the moving average of the sensor.
         - **MQTT_SUBSCRIBER_V3**:
             - TOPIC = "sensor_data".
 This is the topic that the subscriber will use to subscribe to.
-            - HOST = "localhost".
+            - HOST = "mqtt5".
 This is the IP address of the MQTT Broker on your machine.
             - PORT = 1883.
 This is the port of the MQTT Broker on your machine.
             - VALUE_NAME_1 = "sensor_id".
 This is the id of the sensor.
             - VALUE_NAME_2 = "current_value".
 This is the current value of the sensor.
             - VALUE_NAME_3 = "moving_average".
 This is the moving average of the sensor.
         - **PROMETHEUS_WRITER**:
-            - HOST = "localhost".
+            - HOST = "pushgateway".
 This is the IP address of the Prometheus Gateway running on docker.
             - PORT = 9091.
 This is the port of the Prometheus Gateway running on docker.
             - VALUE_NAME_1 = "sensor_id".
 This is the id of the sensor.
             - VALUE_NAME_2 = "current_value".
 This is the current value of the sensor.